-The system was roughly on par with the Nintendo Entertainment System in terms of graphics and overall processing power (sound processing on the other hand was greatly inferior to its competitors, at least unless an optional POKEY sound processor was included in the game cartridge), but somewhat unfairly gained a reputation as being much less powerful than the NES, largely due to the number of lazily done ports from its two predecessors.
+The system was roughly on par with the Nintendo Entertainment System in terms of graphics and overall processing power, though sound processing was greatly inferior to its competitors due to constraints related to making the system backwards compatible with the 2600.
+The sound could be upgraded if an optional POKEY sound processor was included in the game cartridge, though only two games did so.
+The 7800 somewhat unfairly gained a reputation as being much less powerful than the NES, largely due to the number of lazily done ports from its two predecessors.

-Homebrew development was stalled due to lack of a special programming key.
-After the program that made that key was found, that opened the 7800 homebrew efforts.
+Homebrew development for the 7800 was stalled due to lack of a special programming key to bypass the system's lockout mechanism, though the key was eventually discovered in 2001.
 It's relatively easy to collect for the platform, as the library is so small and few of the games are really rare.